All About Ablutophobia, the Fear of Bathing, and How to Overcome it with Psychological Therapy & Counselling

-Ablutophobia is the Fear of Bathing and, like all other fears and phobias, can lead to significant anxiety and stress for sufferers.
+Ablutophobia is the Fear of Bathing and, like all other fears and phobias, can be a cause of significant anxiety and stress if you suffer from it.

 Ablutophobia Symptoms & Behaviours

 All phobias, including Ablutophobia, create feelings of anxiety because phobic objects or situations are always perceived as a threat.

 Consequently, the symptoms of Ablutophobia are both specific and generic and may include:

 - Fear or anxiety about the idea of bathing or swimming.